-We purchased a Carrier Infinity Heat Pump in 2020 and it has kept our home comfortable, through heat waves and polar vortexes, ever since, while saving us on utility bills relative to our previous high efficiency air conditioner and natural gas furnace.
+We purchased a Carrier Infinity Heat Pump in 2020 and it has kept our home comfortable, through heat waves and polar vortexes, ever since, while saving us on utility bills relative to our previous high efficiency air conditioner and fossil gas furnace.
 In this article I’ll describe how I chose a Carrier air source heat pump, why I selected an Infinity heat pump in particular (it’s the high end product in the Carrier heat pump line), how I found a dealer, the installation experience, and the comfort and cost sides of owning one.

 Choosing the right heat pump

-I had a high efficiency Bryant natural gas furnace (Bryant and Carrier are manufactured by the same company), and a high efficiency Goodman air conditioner, both purchased from the same dealer.
+I had a high efficiency Bryant fossil gas furnace (Bryant and Carrier are manufactured by the same company), and a high efficiency Goodman air conditioner, both purchased from the same dealer.
 The furnace was 22 years old and over recommended replacement age.
 The air conditioner was only four years old; in retrospect, I should have just bought a heat pump in 2016 instead of an AC unit!

 Lesson learned: if you’re thinking of buying a new furnace OR a new air conditioner – just buy a heat pump and kill two birds (and your carbon footprint) with one stone!